crashinvaders/gdx-basis-universal/README.md

 Basis Universal texture transcoder supports a bunch very different GPU compressed texture formats.
 Some of them impose very important limitations and cannot be used (cannot be transcoded to on runtime) unless all the requirements are met.

-To have the widest possible native format support, it's highly recommended to encode intermediate Basis texture assets that comply with __ALL__ of these specifics.
+To have the widest possible native format support, it's highly recommended to encode intermediate Basis images that comply with __ALL__ of these specifics.

 - __PVRTC1__ requires square textures with power of two sides.
 - __PVRTC1__ transparency is very poor and only suitable for pre-multiplied alpha (check that).